Project-MONAI/monai-deploy-app-sdk/examples/apps/README.md

 ```

 ## Building the MAP
 It is recommended that the NVIDIA Clara Holoscan base image is pulled prior to building the MAP.
-If this base image is not pulled prior to MAP building, it will be done so automically during the build process, which will increase the build time from around 1/2 minutes to around 10/15 minutes.
+If this base image is not pulled prior to MAP building, it will be done so automatically during the build process, which will increase the build time from around 1/2 minutes to around 10/15 minutes.
 Ensure the base image matches the Holoscan SDK version being used in your environment (e.g. if you are using Holoscan SDK v3.2.0, replace `${holoscan-version}` with `v3.2.0`).

 ```
 docker pull nvcr.io/nvidia/clara-holoscan/holoscan:${holoscan-version}-dgpu